 The Bioneers Youth Leadership Program celebrates difference and encourages youth to co-create the worlds they wish to bring forward – worlds that prioritize environmental and racial justice, worlds that transcend the gender binary, worlds that decolonize, and foster right relationship to ourselves, to one another and the natural world that we are all a part of.

 During the conference, we offer youth participatory programming through a facilitated orientation, mentor circles as well as youth-led workshops.
 Youth are also prominent in the conference program, including daily Youth keynotes and performances on the main stage as well as in panels and workshops.

 In collaboration with our Indigeneity program, we work directly with students and educators to create an educational model for cross-cultural understanding between Native and non-Native students.
 We provide access to free classroom-ready coursework and teaching materials.

 At the 1999 Bioneers conference, a spontaneous round of applause rang through the hall as cell phone connection was made.
 Julia Butterfly Hill was protesting the clear-cutting of old-growth forests from her 180-foot perch in a 1000-year-old redwood tree that she called Luna.
 She electrified the audience as she described life in the canopy and reflected on her experience as a 23-year-old activist.
 The next year after Julia descended from Luna and keynoted in person, she saw the need to expand the presence of youth and organized an impromptu session on the lawn with about 30 young people.
-She sowed the seeds of the Bioneers Youth Leadership Program (YLP) and helped get it off the ground.

 Our weekly newsletter provides insights into the people, projects, and organizations creating lasting change in the world.